DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 ADVERTISEMENT

-Crunchy products such as crispy grains, granola, fermented nuts, roasted chickpeas and mushroom chips, are proofing particularly popular.
-Whole Foods Market notes that brands are creating crunchier versions of the chili crisp, while new seasonings marketed for their texture are popular for salads and roasted veggies.
+Crunchy products such as crispy grains, granola, fermented nuts, roasted chickpeas and mushroom chips are proving particularly popular.
+Whole Foods Market notes that brands are creating crunchier versions of the chilli crisp, while new seasonings marketed for their texture are popular for salads and roasted veggies.

-This trending texture can also be seen in beverages and desserts.
+This trending in texture can also be seen in beverages and desserts.

 4. Making Hydration Fun

-Reusable water bottle products are not traditionally seen as the most exciting products in the fridge although this may change with the amount of creativity that has been seen is this sector recently.
+Reusable water bottle products are not traditionally seen as the most exciting items in the fridge, although this may change, with the amount of creativity that has been seen in this sector recently.

-Some innovations of note include adding electrolytes and hydration in more imaginative forms such as popsicles with electrolytes, sparkling coconut water, chlorophyll water and even protein water.
-Beverages in fun formats like pouches and mini coconuts are proofing popular with children.
+Some innovations of note include adding electrolytes and hydration in more imaginative forms, such as popsicles with electrolytes, sparkling coconut water, chlorophyll water, and even protein water.
+Beverages in fun formats like pouches and mini coconuts are proving popular with children.

 ADVERTISEMENT